MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

     }
     ```

-    The model analyses the user statement "I love horror films" and suggests that we add a Genre preference of Horror to the user's profile.
+- The model analyses the user statement *"I love horror films"* and suggests that we add a Genre preference of Horror to the user's profile.
 The model also justifies why it makes this recommendation.
-    The model formats the output based on the output format schema definition (UserProfileFlowOutputSchema) and uses the instructions in the prompt to return the right information in the schema.
+- The model formats the output based on the output format schema definition (UserProfileFlowOutputSchema).

 ### Success Criteria